netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 links".

 **Network Address**: In IP networks, the network address is the IP and port of an endpoint.
-In PANs, the network address may hold additional information, such as the AS number of the endpoint.
+In SCION, the network address holds additional information, such as the AS number of the endpoint.

-**Network Path**: This term exists only in PANs.
-The network path consists of the network address at each endpoint, a list of all traversed ASes, and links inside and between ASes, including interface IDs on border routers of each AS.
+**Network Path**: The network path is a SCION path that consists of the network address at each endpoint, a list of all traversed ASes, and links inside and between ASes, including interface IDs on border routers of each AS.